-Net Metering
+Net metering

-Net metering allows residential and commercial customers who generate their own electricity from renewables to sell the electricity they are not using back into the grid.
-In effect, customers are allowed to run their meters backwards, putting any extra electricity (say, from a solar system on their house) back into the grid.
-This enables them to avoid putting in their own battery storage system, which has limitations.
+Net metering allows residential and commercial customers who generate their own electricity from solar power to sell the electricity they are not using back into the grid.
+In effect, customers are allowed to run their meters backwards, putting any extra electricity say from a solar system on their house back into the grid.
+The enables them to avoid putting in their own battery storage system, which has limitations.
 During the day, most solar customers produce more electricity than they consume; net metering allows them to export that power to the grid and reduce their future electric bills.